mwilliamm91/Generation-Code/README.md

 Client requested an app that logs and keeps track of the orders.
-The app should contain a collection of products and couriers All data handled in the app should persisted on exited and loaded when app is started The app should create, update and delete orders to a csv file as well as a database The app should be tested prior to handing over as well receive regular software updates
+The app should contain a collection of products and couriers All data handled in the app should persisted on exit and loaded when app is started The app should create, update and delete orders to a csv file as well as a database The app should be tested prior to handing over as well receive regular software updates